ruuda/blog/readme.md

 an aggressive font subsetter.
 One of my objectives was to cut all the crap (which almost by definition includes javascript) without compromising on design.
-An average page of my site weighs less than jQuery alone (which jokingly describes itself as “lightweight footprint”).
+An average page of my site weighs less than jQuery alone (which describes itself as “lightweight footprint”).
 That includes webfonts.

 This is version three of my blog.
 Previously I used [Hakyll][hakyll] (available in the `archived-hakyll` branch), and before that I used [Jekyll][jekyll].